-Brake type Brake Lining Original thickness Usable Thickness Limit
+Duralise davies a Brake Lining Original thickness Usable Thickness Limit

-21. Dimension drawing 0 (mm) 0 (mm)
+Brake type Dimension drawing t0 (mm) t0 (mm)

-SB-004 to 5.0 4.6
+MB-003, 005

-MB-003, MB-005 FB-01A1, FB-02A1 - FB-05A1 . to .
-7.0 -
+FB-01A1, 02A1, 05A1 to 7.0

-FB-1D 1 🚞 6.0
+FB-1D 6.0

 FB-1E 8.8 7.8

-FB-1HE, FB-2E 9.0 8.0
+FB-2E 9.0 8.0

-FB-3E, FB-4E 10.4 8.4
+FB-3E 10.4 8.4

-FB-5E, FB-8E to 10 6.0
+FB-5E 10 6.0

-FB-10E, FB-15E ЦД 11 7.0

 - Brake torque may not be at the prescribed level during initial operation.
-In such a case turn the brake on and off under as light load as possible to contact the brake's friction surfaces. - When changing the brake lining, change the boss and leaf springs (for FB-5E- FB-15E, include the gap adjusting nuts) as a set. - After 2 million or more cycles of operation, or after 10 years or more have passed since shipment from the factory, inspect to check whether continued operation is possible, even if the lining is not at the usable thickness limit. - Check the following items concerning the condition of each mechanical part. - Is the lining material split or chipped? - Is there any peeling or gap between the lining material and the disc? - Does the brake lining spline unit exhibit any cracking, chipping, or stepped wear? - Is there any stepped wear on the surfaces around the stud bolts or armature plate? - Change the brake lining, even if it has not reached the usable thickness limit, if 10 or more years have elapsed since the manufacturing date and the brake is used outdoors or in a high-humidity environment, or if it is stored or rested for a long period of time.
+In such case, turn motor and brake power on and off under the lightest possible load, to rub the brake lining friction surfaces. - When changing the brake lining, replace the boss and leaf springs as a set. - After 2 million or more cycles of operation, or after 10 years or more have passed since shipment from the factory, inspect to check whether continued operation is possible, even if the lining is not at the usable thickness limit. - Check the following items concerning the condition of each mechanical part.
+Are the linings split or chipped?
+Is there any peeling or gap between the lining and the disc?
+Does the lining spline unit exhibit any cracking, chipping, or stepped wear? - Is there any stepped wear on the surfaces around the stud bolts or armature plate?
+Change the brake lining, even if it has not reached the usable thickness limit, if 10 or more years - have elapsed since the manufacturing date and the brake is used outdoors or in a high-humidity environment, or if it is stored or rested for a long period of time.